Economy

 Current issues

-In the future, the two main challenges for agriculture, livestock farming and fishing are to halt the hemorrhaging of labor (with young people increasingly turning to less difficult and better-paid professions), and to modernize techniques that are still often archaic, combined with a major training effort.
+In the future, the two main challenges for agriculture, livestock breeding and fishing are to halt the hemorrhaging of labor (with young people increasingly turning to less difficult and better-paid professions), and to modernize techniques that are still often archaic, combined with a major training effort.
 For example, the island has very few facilities for fishing outside the lagoon, for which Rodriguans are not trained.
 The island's territorial waters are rich in fish, but are currently only fished by foreign boats, particularly from Asia.
 Development of this sector is considered a priority.
-Pointe Monier will be developed as a fishing port, and structures will be built to store fresh fish, as well as process it for export.
-To encourage the agri-food sector, emphasis will be placed on value-added processing of products such as petits piments, papayas, limes, potatoes, ourites, etc. A large dam will be built at Cascade Victoire for irrigation needs, water harvesting will be generalized and all springs exploited.
-As for tourism, one of the key sectors of the Rodriguan economy, it will receive the full attention of the governing bodies: increased communication, the construction of new high-standard facilities, the installation of desalination units, etc. The government, headed by Johnson Roussety, freshly elected at the beginning of 2022, is ambitious and will no doubt give the necessary impetus to an economy still too dependent on the mother island.
+Pointe Monier will be developed as a fishing port, and structures will be built to store fresh fish, as well as to process it for export.
+To encourage the agri-food sector, emphasis will be placed on value-added processing of products such as small peppers, papayas, limes, potatoes, ourites...
+And particular attention will be paid to water resources and their quality.
+Only by modernizing its hydraulic systems will Rodrigues be able to achieve its goal of organic farming by 2030.
+As for tourism, one of the key sectors of Rodrigues' economy, it will benefit from the full attention of the governing bodies: increased communication, the construction of new high-standard structures, the installation of desalination units, etc. The government, led by Franceau Grandcourt, freshly elected at the start of 2024, aims to be ambitious, and will undoubtedly give the necessary impetus to an economy still too dependent on the mother island.